Chlum (Plzeň-South District)

 Chlum is a municipality and village in Plzeň-South District in the Plzeň Region of the Czech Republic.
 It has about 200 inhabitants.

+Etymology

+Chlum is a common Czech toponym.
+The word chlum used to mean 'hill' in Czech.

 Geography

 Chlum is located about 15 km southeast of Plzeň.
 It lies in the Švihov Highlands.
 The highest point is the hill Pahorek at 549 m above sea level.